 Advises for: Argentina, Brazil, Chile, Ecuador, Guatemala, Peru, Spain, and Semester at Sea

 |Hillary Vance||Program Development Manager||

 Hillary was born and raised in New Jersey.
 She earned her B.A. at Rutgers University in History and Middle Eastern Studies with a minor in Political Science.
 She also studied abroad in France, Tunisia and Sweden.
 After completing her M.Ed. in Globalization and Educational Change at Lehigh University, she moved to Cambodia to work for an education NGO.
 Hillary has traveled through over 20 countries and has studied French, Spanish, German, Arabic, and Khmer.
 Outside of work, she is pursuing a doctorate in Higher Education at the UA and planning future adventures abroad with her favorite Australian.

-Advises for: Australia, Belgium, Cambodia, Canada, Denmark, Finland, India, Malaysia, New Zealand, Netherlands, Norway, Singapore, Sweden, Thailand, Vietnam, and CAPLA Abroad
+Advises for: Australia, Belgium, Bhutan, Cambodia, Canada, Denmark, Finland, India, Malaysia, New Zealand, Netherlands, Norway, Singapore, Sweden, Thailand, Vietnam, and CAPLA Abroad

 |Danny Vander Ploeg||Study Abroad Coordinator, Senior||